-- the Oral Defence Committee, through the Academic Council, so recommends; - the candidate produces a 'no dues certificate' from all concerned in the prescribed form and gets it forwarded along with the report of the Oral Defence Committee; and - the candidate has submitted three hard-bound copies of the thesis, after incorporating all necessary corrections and modifications in the version submitted earlier.
+- d) the Oral Defence Committee, through the Academic Council, so recommends; - e) the student produces a 'no dues certificate' from all concerned in the prescribed form and gets it forwarded by the supervisor along with the report of the Oral Defence Committee; and - f) The student has submitted three hard-bound copies of the thesis, after incorporating all necessary corrections and modifications in the version submitted earlier.
 The hard-bound copies of the PhD thesis, submitted after the viva voce examination, must contain the following copyright certificate in the beginning of the thesis, on a separate page on the left side.

-One of these copies is for the Department's or Centre's library and the other is for the TERI/TERI University library.
+© TERI University New Delhi (year of award) All rights reserved

-- A member of the non-academic staff of the University, who satisfies the eligibility criteria, may be considered for admission to the degree as a part-time candidate, provided his/her application is duly approved by the Vice-Chancellor of the University. - Before submission of a thesis, a student must make a Pre-submission presentation in the department, which may be open to all faculty members and research students, for getting feedback and comments, which may be incorporated in the draft if accepted by the supervisor. - Before submission of a thesis, a PhD candidate must have published at least one research paper in a refereed journal evidence can be in the form of a reprint or acceptance letter.
+- g) One of these copies is for the Department's or Centre's library and the other is for the TERI/TERI University library. - h) Candidates will be awarded PhD degree with the title of dissertation irrespective of the discipline or department of graduation. - i) A member of the non-academic staff of the University, who satisfies the eligibility criteria, may be considered for admission to the degree as a part-time student, provided his/her application is duly approved by the Vice-Chancellor of the University.